Kentucky History, Senior Seminar, Government

 English Department Head

 Ben Hughes has taught at Mars Hill since 2007 and currently serves as chair of the English Department.
 A Mars Hill alum, he majored in English at Asbury University (class of ’08), and there discovered a love for both studying and writing poetry.
 His favorite poets are Gerard Manley Hopkins, John Milton, T. S. Eliot, and Seamus Heaney.
-He was ordained as a pastor in the CF community in the summer of 2017.
+He was ordained as the pastor of Emmanuel Christian Fellowship in the summer of 2017.

 Kate Flannery, MAT